 Each type of saw has its own applications.
 There is some overlap, but not much.
 So before you install one of our diamond blades and prepare to cut, make sure you know your tools.
 Make sure you are using the right saw for that particular application.

 The Masonry Saw

-The masonry saw looks a lot like a typical table saw used to cut wood or metal.
+The masonry saw looks a lot like a typical table/miter saw used to cut wood.
 But as its name implies, its most common application is cutting through things like masonry bricks and small blocks of concrete.
 There are also different sizes of masonry saws.
 Those on the smaller side are more applicable to brick while the larger saws are generally reserved for larger blocks.

 A masonry saw can typically be used either wet or dry.
 Likewise, Devour Tools blades can be utilized under either scenario.
 When dry cutting though, extra caution is warranted thanks to dust, flying debris, and excess heat.